1Genevieve/Survival-Analysis/README.md

 ![kmfit](https://github.com/1Genevieve/Survival_Analysis/blob/master/kmfit2.JPG)

-**'km_fit'** also contains the survival probabilities at different time points, and other relevant information such as the number at risk and the number of events at each time point. km-fit can be used to plot the survival curve or perform further analyses on the survival data.
+**'km_fit'** is the survfit object obtained from the Kaplan-Meier analysis. **'km_fit'** also contains the survival probabilities at different time points, and other relevant information such as the number at risk and the number of events at each time point. km-fit can be used to plot the survival curve or perform further analyses on the survival data.

 ### 2. "surv"
 Produces the KM estimates of the probability of survival over time